 None at all!
 Toontown Rewritten is entirely free to play with no payments whatsoever for any portion of the game.
 Our game, website, and all other forms of content contain no advertisements, no subscriptions, no micro-transactions, and no donations accepted.
 Registering for an account is simple and free -- and fun once you start playing!

 Disney's Toontown Online was funded using subscriptions, and in the event that Disney ever decides to bring Toontown back (We hope that they do!) the game would likely return to a paid game under their own model.
 Under the Toontown Rewritten Team, however, the game is free and always will be.

 Can I donate to Toontown Rewritten?

-If you're looking to give back to the game, we recommend that you donate your time!
-Continuing to play Toontown, create content, and interact with the community all directly benefit the game.
-You can also check out our Application page if you're interested in volunteering to join the Toontown Rewritten Team.
+If you want to give back to the game, we recommend donating your time!
+Playing Toontown, creating content, and interacting with the community directly benefit the game.
+You can also check out our Application page if you want to volunteer to join the Toontown Rewritten Team.

 How is the game funded without payments or donations from the players?

 Toontown Rewritten is entirely funded by the pockets its own team members as a service to keep the game online.
 Toontown Rewritten is not only non-profit, but we operate at a complete loss in order to keep Toontown alive.
 This game has started careers, earned scholarships, and shaped the lives of many of us -- and now, paying to keep it alive is the way that we're giving back!